2-, 3- and 4-Body Decays in the Constructive Standard Model: Summary and Conclusions

 Although we have worked out the $3$-point vertices of the SM \cite{Christensen:2018zcq}, the complete set of $4$-point vertices have not yet been determined.
 Purely massless theories such as QCD do not require $4$-point vertices at all, but this is not true for massive theories.
 Moreover, the $3$-point vertices given in \cite{Christensen:2018zcq} contain a few ambiguous couplings that still need to be removed.
 We could accomplish both these tasks by comparing with Feynman diagrams, as we did in this paper.
 However, we seek a method independent of fields and Feynman diagrams to accomplish these goals.
 We propose that both can be done by demanding perturbative unitarity of all $2 \to 2$ scattering processes.
+It was also pointed out in Ref.~\cite{Durieux:2019eor} that these $3$-point vertices appear at the non-renormalizable level and can be identified via perturbative unitarity.
 In a future work, we intend to analyze the high-energy growth of all spin channels of all $2 \to 2$ amplitudes of the SM including contributions from potential $4$-point vertices.

-Beyond this, a complete recipe for constructing massive amplitudes with any number of external particles is not present in the literature.
-We have calculated the first massive constructive $5$-point amplitude in this paper using a natural extension of the rules for $4$-point amplitudes that seems in line with a generalization of the BCFW recursion rules for massless theories.
-But, it has yet to be seen whether there are cases where the rules need to be further generalized.
-We will understand this better as we calculate a greater number of massive higher-point amplitudes.
-Furthermore, a general theory for constructive massive amplitudes at any loop order is not yet known, nor has renormalizability of massive constructive theories been proven.
-Since these topics are related, we expect to find clarification f them together.

-Once the massive contructive rules are established for higher-point amplitudes, a greater number of amplitudes using this formalism needs to be worked out determining whether the extreme simplification found in constructive massless theories is also present to some degree in massive constructive theories.
+Once the massive contructive rules are established for higher-point amplitudes, a greater number of amplitudes using this formalism needs to be worked out to determine whether the extreme simplifications found in constructive massless theories is also present to some degree in massive constructive theories.
 We have shown several four-point amplitude examples and one five-point amplitude example where the massive constructive result is significantly simpler than the Feynman-diagram result.
+It would also be advantageous to determine if these novel, simplified expressions offer better numerical stability in phase-space calculations.
 However, we do not yet know how general this is and hope to investigate it further in the future.

 Finally, returning to the original point of the introduction, although the constructive method was established by developing far simpler formulas for the amplitudes, to a certain extent, the elegance of the complete theory has been lost.
 Although the entire SM can be written in a single line with all the symmetries manifestly satisfied and the coupling constants related by those symmetries, the constructive SM, on the other hand, is a table of vertices.
 The constructive vertices are simpler than the Feynman vertices.
 Just consider the vertices of the spin-$1$ bosons or the gravitons to be convinced.
 Nevertheless, the coupling constants of each vertex, although related by symmetries, can only be pinned down by calculating a variety of amplitudes.
 We concede that this is currently a deficiency of massive constructive theories.
 We do not know how to fix this at present but hope that a unifying principle for constructive vertices will be found in the future.